masinakh/python-fizzbuzz/README.md

-# Python FizzBuzz Masi  Nakhjiri
+# Python FizzBuzz Masi  Nakh
 This segment is intended to be used to teach how to use the Python debugger along with Pytest.

 ## Setup